-Students completing a Bachelor of Arts in Biblical Studies, or Psychology or a Bachelor of Science in Business Administration or Leadership and Justice must select a 12-unit specialization as part of their major requirements.
+Students completing a Bachelor of Arts in Biblical Studies, or Psychology or a Bachelor of Science in Business Administration must select a 12-unit specialization as part of their major requirements.
 Students completing a Bachelor of Arts in English or a Bachelor of Science in Aviation, Aviation Management, Biological Science, Kinesiology and Rehabilitation Science, or Liberal Studies are excluded from this specific 12-unit specialization requirement.
 However, these students complete major requirements which may include a specialization specific to that major.
-See those degree programs in the catalog for further details.
+See those degree programs within this section of the catalog for further details.